tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 //or
 pub fn iter(&self) -> <&Vec<Ticket> as IntoIterator>::IntoIter {...

+//Now things that don't work
 pub fn iter(&self) -> Iter<'_, Self::Item> { ...
+	// Iter is not in scope
+pub fn iter(&self) -> std::slice::Iter<'_, Self::Item> {...
+	// Self::Item is ambiguous
+	//Dropping the lifetime (or whatever that is) and
+	//	usig `Ticket` instead of `Self::I
 ```
 I was supposed to figure this out based on the docs again but
 in https://doc.rust-lang.org/std/vec/struct.Vec.html there is `pub fn iter(&self) -> Iter<'_, T>`